Skip to content

 It’s RETINOL

 It is the Star ingredient, The Tom Cruise of the beauty industry!!
-In the skincare industry, there is no substance more googled, loved, praised & misunderstood than Retinol. ha-ha.
+In the skincare industry, there is no substance more googled, loved, praised, and misunderstood than Retinol. ha-ha.

-(After reading this article, you’ll know how you can slow your skin aging.
-Not kidding.
-Just try & stick for your skin’s sake).
+(After reading this article, you’ll know how you can slow your skin aging)

-Know it scientifically first, Retinols are derivatives of Vitamin A. Retinols are frequently confused with retinoids (also a derivative of vitamin A) but in easy language, Retinols are comparatively mild to retinoids hence they are easily available over the counter, while retinoids need prescription.
+Know it scientifically first, Retinol is a derivative of Vitamin A. Retinol is frequently confused with Retinoids (also a derivative of vitamin A) but in easy language, Retinol is comparatively milder than Retinoids hence it’s easily available over the counter, while Retinoids need a prescription.

-Because they’re mild, they work slower compared to retinoids yet they are effective in treating all our skin concerns.
+Because it is mild, it also works slower compared to Retinoids yet is very effective in treating all our skin concerns.

-• Stimulates Collagen production by speeding skin cell turnover.
+• Retinol stimulates Collagen production in the skin by speeding the skin cell turnover rate to double.

-• Works wonders for all skin aging signs like fine lines, wrinkles, and sagging skin & also helps with treating hyperpigmentation.
+• Works wonders for all skin aging signs like fine lines, wrinkles, and sagging skin and also helps with treating hyperpigmentation.
 What more could you ask for from a single ingredient, right?

 A girl showing Hyperpigmentation stages with consistent use of Retinol